CMIT Learner Charter

 4. Administration Practices

-- Within college hours, someone will be available in the college to handle online or phone enquiries of a counselling nature.
+- Within college hours, someone will be available in the college to manage online or phone enquiries of a counselling nature.
 If someone is not available, students will be called back within 1 working day.

 - Communications about administrative and tutorial matters will be answered within 7 working days of receipt.

-- Queries, where a longer time-scale is required for a complete answer, will be acknowledged within 3 working days, the delay explained, and an indication given of when a full answer can be expected.
+- Queries, where a longer timescale is required for a complete answer, will be acknowledged within 3 working days, the delay explained, and an indication given of when a full answer can be expected.

 - Entry requirements are specified for each programme.
-An appeals mechanism is in place for learners who are refused entry to a programme.

 5. Enrolment Practices

-- If a student falls ill during their assigned time to a particular programme, they must contact the college immediately and provide a letter from their doctor.
-We may allow students to defer for a stated period and if the course is no longer available at this stage, they will be allowed to transfer to an alternative or similar programme.
+- If a learner falls ill during their assigned time to a particular programme, they must contact the college immediately and provide a letter from their doctor.
+We may allow learners to defer for a stated period and if the course is no longer available at this stage, they will be allowed to transfer to an alternative or similar programme.
 Each request will be considered on an individual basis and is at the discretion of the college.